 Thoughts?
 If you have better information I’m all ears.
-I’ve had this post in draft mode since December 2010 looking for better data and, with the latest WSJ post decided to just go with what I had.
+I’ve had this post in draft mode since December 2010 looking for better data and, with the latest WSJ post decided to just go with what I had in July 2013.

 - WSJ study of a handful of MLB broadcasts in Oct, 2010.